 - Peanut oil.
-Feel free to substitute another type of high-heat oil, like vegetable or canola.
+Feel free to substitute another type of high-heat oil, like vegetable oil, avocado oil, or canola oil.

 - Leftover rice.
 Leftover rice works best for this recipe because it's a bit dried out, so it crisps up nicely!
 Most common varieties of long or short grain rice work.
 My personal preference is white jasmine rice.

 - Soy sauce.
-Gluten-free tamari can be substituted if you'd like.
+Gluten-free tamari or liquid aminos can be substituted if you'd like.

 - Vegan oyster sauce.
 This adds a nice mix of sweet, salty and umami flavor to the dish.
 Lots of supermarkets carry it in the international foods section.
 You can also try Asian markets, or online.